bienz2/BenchPress/README.md

 # Benchmarks
-Each of the existing benchmarks is explained below.
-For each benchmark, you will need to run code from the 'examples' folder.
+Each of the existing benchmarks is explained in benchmarks/README.md.
+For each benchmark, you will do the following, where \<computer\_name\> is a name for the computer being benchmarked:
+- Create a folder benchmarks/\<computer\_name\>
+- Run benchmarks, which are in the 'examples' folder
+- Save benchmarks results to the appropriate files in the previously created folder
+- Edit file plots/benchpress/prof.py appropriately
+- Run associated plotting scripts in plots/benchpress
+- Figures will be saved in figures/\<computer\_name\> need to run code from the 'examples' folder.
 Then, you will be able to plot measurements and models with scripts in the 'plots' folder.
+Further details for each step are in the README.md in the 'benchmarks' and 'plots' folders

 ## Memcpy Benchmark
 The memcpy benchmark measures the cost of the cudaMemcpyAsync operation.
 This benchmark compares the cost of the following transfers: